codingMustache/codingMustache/README.md

 Hello I'm Jorge and I love making things for the internet

-## Joke of the day
+## Joke of the Day

-They laughed when I said I wanted to be a comedian – they’re not laughing now.
+Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!

 ## Home Server Up-Time

-Its Been **8 days 16 hours 14 minutes** since the last server shutdown
+Its Been **8 days ** since the last server shutdown

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+Generally, which component of a computer draws the most power?
- 1. Active Directory
+ 1. Video Card
- 2. Active Department
+ 2. Power Supply
- 3. Automated Database
+ 3. Processor
- 4. Alternative Drive
+ 4. Hard Drive

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Video Card
 </details>